unb-libraries/docker-local-saml/README.md

 # unb-libraries/docker-simplesamlphp
-A Docker image to mock local SAML authentication using SimpleSAMLPHP.
+A Docker image to add local SAML authentication to your _Docker Compose_ project, based on SimpleSAMLPHP.

 ## Usage
+Add the following to your ```docker-compose.yml``` file:

 ```yml
 services:
   # ...